New report sets out Unilever’s ambition to tackle harmful social norms and stereotypes

 A new Unilever report details the company’s plan to challenge discriminatory norms and outdated stereotypes across the business and in society at large.

-The report, entitled ‘Opportunities for Women: challenging harmful social norms and gender stereotypes to unlock women’s potential,’ builds on Unilever’s #Unstereotype commitment, launched last year, which pledged Unilever to changing the way it portrays women and men in its advertising.
+The report (PDF 6.31MB), entitled ‘Opportunities for Women: challenging harmful social norms and gender stereotypes to unlock women’s potential,’ builds on Unilever’s #Unstereotype commitment, launched last year, which pledged Unilever to changing the way it portrays women and men in its advertising.
 Today’s report outlines the work Unilever is doing to support women in its workplace, in its supply chain and customer development network, through its brands and, through partnerships and advocacy, in broader society.

 The company is making good progress on its 2014 target of empowering five million women by 2020 through its three-fold approach: by promoting rights and safety, building skills and capabilities, and creating economic opportunities through job and livelihoods.
 By making a commitment to challenge norms and gender stereotypes that hold women back, Unilever aims to enable many more women to participate more fully in the economy, to the benefit of human development and economic growth and to Unilever's sustained business success.